h311d1n3r/Cerberus/README.md

 ### Build the tool on host
 1. You need to have **libarchive**, **libcurl4-openssl**, **zlib1g**, **libelf** and the **uuid-dev** libraries installed on your system.
 With APT just do `apt -y install libarchive-dev libcurl4-openssl-dev zlib1g-dev libelf-dev`
 2. Clone the repository `git clone https://github.com/h311d1n3r/Cerberus && cd cerberus`.
+3. Initialize git dependencies : `git submodule update --init`
-3. Create the build directory `mkdir build && cd build`.
+4. Create the build directory `mkdir build && cd build`.
-4. Run CMake to configure the project `cmake ..`.
+5. Run CMake to configure the project `cmake ..`.
-5. Run make to compile the project `make`.
+6. Run make to compile the project `make`.

 <a name="how"/>